solidi/learning-notes/interviews/career-tips.md

     - migration headaches, always.
     - order of magnitutdes - piping data from one system to another without effort.
 - AI as a tooled sidecar - people may not understand its power yet.
-    - pattern recognition and correctness
+    - pattern recognition and correctness, with decisive power
     - not about the what, but about the "how" better to outcomes.
         - Grammarly example.
 - [Two things: Economy at scale, and engineering at scale.]